maxby12/TFM-UB/README.md

 This repository stores the final code implemented for the research project as well as its memory, the presentation and all the disclosable datasets.

-Code implemented with Python 3, Tensorflow v2.0, Keras v2.3.0 and PyTorch v1.5.0
+Code implemented with Python 3, Tensorflow v2.0, Keras v2.3.0 and PyTorch v1.5.0 and the Google Collaboratory environment.

 Birds dataset source: http://www.vision.caltech.edu/visipedia/CUB-200-2011.html